By Jenny Burke — Nov 19, 2020

 From the MooBoo Family to Your Family: Happy Thanksgiving!

 We’re here to help!
 MooBoo’s mission is to help adults help kids with autism make progress.
-For more about our affordable, parent-friendly digital products learn more here.
+Free resources for parents here.
+For more about our affordable, parent-friendly digital products: learn more here.

 We can learn from each other!
 Please share your thoughts on the above as well as your own advice on Thanksgiving.